depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 <br />
 # 1 Minimax & Alpha Beta Pruning
-  **Motivation**: Minimax and Alpha-Beta Pruning are original ideas that spurred the study of games starting in the 50s.
-To this day, they have mindshare in how to build a computer engine that beats games, including in popular chess engines like Stockfish.
+  **Motivation**: Minimax and Alpha-Beta Pruning are original ideas that blossomed from the study of games starting in the 50s.
+To this day, they have mindshare in how to build a strong game-playing computer engine, including in popular chess programs like Stockfish.
 In this class, we will go over these foundations, learn from Prof. Knuth's work analyzing their properties, and prove that these algorithms are theoretically sound solutions to two-player games.

   **Topics**: